jamiw1/reCONSTRUCT/README.md

 # Welcome to reCONSTRUCT!
+reCONSTRUCT is Roblox framework/engine (if you want to call it an engine) that allows anyone to create "classic-esque" games easily.
+An example of a game using reCONSTRUCT is Untitled Plate Game

 Below is the almost full documentation explaining how to use the reCONSTRUCT engine, and it's features.